-The journal article details how Birmingham Women’s and Children’s Hospital reduced:
+The journal article details how Birmingham Women’s and Children’s NHS Trust Hospital reduced:

-The article was published by Dr. Adrian C. Plunkett, Consultant Intensivist at Birmingham Women’s and Children’s Hospital.
+The article was published by Adrian C. Plunkett, Consultant Paediatric Intensivist at Birmingham Women’s and Children’s NHS Trust Hospital.

 In this short video, watch Dr. Plunkett and his team demonstrate their use of the solution that helped them achieve these results: